HollowMan6/CS-E4160/B5/README.md

 - Server certificate/key: This certificate/key is used by the OpenVPN server to authenticate itself to the clients.
 - Client certificate/key: This certificate/key is used by the OpenVPN clients to authenticate themselves to the server.
 - Diffie-Hellman (DH) parameters: These parameters are used to establish the initial encryption key that is used for the OpenVPN connection.
-- TLS authentication key: This is an additional layer of security that is used to authenticate the OpenVPN packets and prevent unauthorized access.
+- HMac signature: This is used to authenticate the OpenVPN packets and prevent unauthorized access.

 For a client to establish a connection with the OpenVPN server, they need to have the following files:
 - Client certificate/key
 - CA certificate
-The DH parameters and TLS authentication key are already used during the initial handshake between the server and the client.
+- The DH parameters
+- HMac signature key.

 ### 2.2 Is there a simpler way of authentication available in OpenVPN?
 What are its benefits/drawbacks?
 Yes, there is a simpler way of authentication available in OpenVPN called "static key authentication".
 In this method, a pre-shared secret key is used instead of a PKI.
+Another simpler way is to securely obtain a username and password from a connecting client, and to use that information as a basis for authenticating the client.
+It is also possible to disable the use of client certificates, and force username/password authentication only.
+It uses client-cert-not-required may remove the cert and key directives from the client configuration file, but not the ca directive, because it is necessary for the client to verify the server certificate.
 The benefit of this method is that it is simple to set up and does not require the overhead of a PKI.
 However, the drawback is that it is less secure than using a PKI, as there is only one shared secret key for all clients and the server.
 This means that if the key is compromised, all clients are compromised.

 ## 3. Configuring the VPN server
 On GW copy /usr/share/doc/openvpn/examples/sample-config-files/server.conf.gz to for example /etc/openvpn and extract it.
 You have to edit the server.conf to use bridged mode with the correct virtual interface.
 You also have to check that the keys and certificates point to the correct files.
 Set the server to listen for connection in GW's enp0s9 IP address.